-Shallow soil samples will be collected from a total of sixteen (16) locations at the Site.
+Shallow soil samples will be collected from a total of twenty (20) locations at the Site.
 The proposed sample locations are shown on Figure 3.
 Field sampling methods will conform to guidelines set forth in the Standard Operating Guidelines (SOGs) for Surface and Shallow Soil Sampling (Appendix B) and the site-specific Health and Safety Plan.

 At each of these locations, a sample will be collected from 0-0.5 ft bgs, 1-1.5 ft bgs, 2.5-3 ft bgs, and 4.5-5 ft bgs using a hand auger.
+If non-soil material (e.g., ballast, gravel, vegetation) is present at the sample location, the non-soil material will be cleared, and the sample will be collected from below the non-soil material.
 The soil sample will then be placed in a glass jar.
 Reasonable efforts will be made to advance the sampling tools and recover adequate sample volumes.
 If a sample location is inaccessible, an alternate location will be attempted nearby.
 Sample locations will be recorded using global positioning system (GPS) equipment.